sapphonie/youtube-dl-custom/README.md

 (07/01/16)
 * fixed getopts behavior, now when specifying -h, you don't need an arg.
 * Also changed default echo without any args at all

+(07/31/16)
+* changed ffmpeg threads to autodetect number of cores
+* added quotes to places where there should have been quotes already